-Yes, men under the age of 18 can do Exodus 90 and any of the Day 91 spiritual exercises with proper guidance, council, and consideration.
+Yes, men under the age of 18 can do Exodus 90 and any of the Day 91 spiritual exercises with proper guidance, counsel, and consideration.
 Seek a trusted mentor, priest, or adult role model who can lead you through both the discernment process of taking up an Exodus spiritual exercise as well as guiding you in a spiritually and physically safe way through the exercise [exercises] itself.

 The following things should be understood and considered before taking up Exodus 90 or any of the Exodus spiritual exercises: